- A porky version of the Kentucky Derby, where visitors bet on the racing pigs

 Overview: The Pig Races of the Bear Creek Saloon are a unique take on racing.
 Here, visitors bet on the pig of their choice, then the race begins.
 In classic Kentucky Derby fashion, the pigs are released from their chutes and race around the oval track—although most get side tracked.
 Visitors jump and cheer their pig on, hoping it will cross the finish line first.
 After the race, the winning pig is announced and the visitors receive their winnings.

 When: The Pig Races take place during the summer months, usually Thursday through Sunday.
+This year the races will take place May 27th through Labor Day.

 Where: The Bear Creek Saloon, home of the Pig Races, is located in Bear Creek, just east of Red Lodge.
 To get there, turn onto Highway 308 from Red Lodge and head east for about 8 miles.
 The Bear Creek Saloon is in the center of town, difficult to miss.